Platino Award for Best Actress in a Miniseries or TV series: History

 Until the 3rd edition of the awards, only film categories were awarded.
 In 2017, the category for Best Miniseries or TV series was introduced, being followed the next year by performance categories in television productions (male lead and female lead).
 In 2020, the categories for acting in television were split between lead and supporting.

-The category for Best Actress was first awarded in 2018 at the 5th Platino Awards with Spanish actress Blanca Suárez being the first recipient of the award for her role as Lidia Aguilar Dávila in Cable Girls.
+The category for Best Actress was first awarded in 2018 at the 5th Platino Awards with Spanish actress Blanca Suárez being the first recipient of the award for her role as Lidia Aguilar Dávila in the Netflix period drama television series Cable Girls.

 Mexican actress Cecilia Suárez is the only actress who has received the award for han once winning two years in a row (2019 and 2020) for her role as Paulina de la Mora in The House of Flowers.
 Suárez alongside Candela Peña are the most nominated actress in the category with three nominations each, followed by Spanish actresses Inma Cuesta and Úrsula Corberó, with two each.

 In the list below the winner of the award for each year is shown first, followed by the other nominees.